"Wine is part of life, it reminds us of the past as we enjoy the present and think about the future."

-Exploratory single acre is hand-planted from which it is determined how to exploit the peculiarities of grape growing in the County.
+Exploratory single acre is hand-planted, from which it is determined how best to approach the peculiarities of grape growing in the County.

-Century-old dairy barn is renovated to house current tasting bar and processing area.
+Century-old dairy barn is renovated to house the tasting bar and processing area.

 First grapes are harvested but yields are of no real commercial value.

-First estate vintage released with a total production of 10 cases.
+First estate vintage release with a total production of 10 cases.

-The North Field is machine planted in under a week, a process that had taken seven years to complete by hand in the South Field.
+The Churchside Vineyard is machine planted in under a week, a process that took seven years to complete by hand in the South Clos Vineyard.

-The Ridge, a state of the art gravity-fed processing facility and barrel cellars, is constructed under the guidance of structural engineer Ernie Margetson using sustainable technology — a true testament to management’s long term commitment to environmentally friendly production techniques.
+The Ridge, a state-of-the-art processing facility and barrel cellar, is constructed under the guidance of structural engineer Ernie Margetson using sustainable technology – a true testament to Closson Chase’s long-term commitment to environmentally friendly production techniques.

-The beautiful wooden church at Hillier built circa 1840 was struck by lighting in 1944.
+The beautiful wooden church at Hillier built circa 1840 was struck by lightning in 1944.
 The reconstruction took place in 1947 and the new building served the community until 1969.
-Closson Chase acquired the structure, moved it to its current location and remodeled it to house vineyard workers.
+Closson Chase acquired the structure, moved it to its current location, and remodeled it to house vineyard workers.